De Bortoli Wines: History

-De Bortoli Wines was established in 1928 by Vittorio & Giuseppina De Bortoli and rapidly expanded under the direction of their son, Deen De Bortoli].
+De Bortoli Wines was established in 1928 by Vittorio & Giuseppina De Bortoli and rapidly expanded under the direction of their son, Deen De Bortoli.
 The family history is documented in a book called Celebrazione! launched in 2003 to celebrate De Bortoli Wines' 75th Anniversary.

-Deen De Bortoli (born 1936) was the chairman of De Bortoli Wines Pty Limited.
-He was born in 1936, and at age 15 he left school to help Vittorio and Giuseppina, his parents run the family business.
+Deen De Bortoli (born 1936) was the chairman of De Bortoli Wines.
+He was born in 1936, and at age 15 he left school to help his parents Vittorio and Giuseppina run the family business.
 He married Emeri De Bortoli in 1958, and lived in Bilbul, New South Wales, his whole life.
-They had four children who all work for the company today.
-Deen also featured in the 2002 episode of the ABC's Dynasties television series titled The De Bortolis of Griffith.
+Deen and Emeri had four children, all of which work for the company today.
+Deen featured in the 2002 episode of the ABC's Dynasties television series titled The De Bortolis of Griffith which tracked the growth over three generations of the family business from Italian immigrants into one of Australia's largest family wine companies.
+Deen died in 2003 at the age of 67.